MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 <img width="856" height="614" alt="Section 1 Q4" src="https://github.com/user-attachments/assets/4874b873-0f50-413e-ac59-bcc657cb061a" />

 - Insights Gained:
      - Conditions tied to intensive/ongoing care show the highest late payment rates: Cancer(49%, - 12,117 late), Kidney Failure(47%, - 8,259 late), Stroke(46% - 8,094 late).
 Cancer is the condition that sees the most visits and the most late payments.
-On the other end of the spectrum, heart disease is notible at 44% late but significantly fewer visits, flagging a small, high-risk cohort.
+On the other end of the spectrum, heart disease is notable at 44% late but significantly fewer visits, flagging a small, high-risk cohort.

-- How to Use This Information: Forcasting and Collections
+- How to Use This Information: Forecasting and Collections
-     - Forcast delayed cashflow by condition.
+     - Forecast delayed cash flow by condition.
      - Tighten pre-authorization and financial counseling to confirm guaranteed payment for conditions like cancer or kidney failure where treatment is expensive and late payments are common.
      - Tailor reminders and installment options early.